ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 Overwrite the contents of a referenced remote branch with the contents of your active local branch.

-**Important:** When you force push a local branch to a remote one, you might lose commits on the remote branch.
+When you force push a local branch to a remote one, you might lose commits on the remote branch.
+{: tip}

 ### Eclipse Orion Web IDE
 {: #force_push_web}